-To commemorate the 75th anniversary of the end of WWII, the Mémorial de Caen is hosting a touring exhibition dedicated to Norman Rockwell’s depictions of President Roosevelt’s vision of a post-war future.
+To commemorate the 75th anniversary the D-Day landings, the Mémorial de Caen is hosting a touring exhibition dedicated to Norman Rockwell's depictions of President Roosevelt's vision of a post-war future.

 Franklin D. Roosevelt first formulated the "Four Freedoms" in 1941 for his State of the Union speech: Freedom of Speech, Freedom of Worship, Freedom from Fear and Freedom from Want.
 They would ultimately become the foundation of the Universal Declaration of Human Rights in 1948, which the President wouldn't live to see.
 His wife, Eleanor, was one of the main architects of the Declaration.